|

 how it all goes together.
 After you are familiar with how

-the floor pieces and stringers all fit together it will
+the floor pieces and stringers all fit together it will be

 Recommended Pressures: